I'm new to the club, how can I get involved?

 How much will everything cost in total?

-There's no single answer to this question, as it entirely depends on the equipment you already own, and how much you want to get involved with the club, but generally speaking the costs include:
+There's no single answer to this question, as it entirely depends on the equipment you already own, and how much you want to get involved with the club.
+We run Try-it days, Pool sessions, Courses, Club weekend trips, and members or temporary members can hire equipment.
+A list of costs can be found on the Membership page.

 What do I need to bring with me and wear to canoe?